 - Remember to maintain impulsion throughout your grid by sitting up between fences and keeping your leg wrapped around your pony’s sides.

 Top tip – You may need to adjust the distance between fences as you build your grid – remember to allow two paces each for take-off and landing.
+Check out our handy stride guide here.

 What’s happened?
 Oh, no!
 Your pony’s run past the fence rather than jumping it!